 General Assignment Reporting

-The student(s) will write a general assignment stories, feature stories and cover events throughout the community.
+Interns will write general assignment stories and will cover events throughout the community.
 Interns will also have an opportunity to suggest story ideas.

-The student(s) may cover a variety of sports-related high school events, local university and community college events, write sports features and take calls for game reports.
+Interns may cover a variety of sports-related high school events, local college and community college events, write sports features and take calls for game reports.

-The student(s) will edit print stories, rewrite stories, compile and post multimedia news and feature content and upload material to the design production system.
-Students who come with knowledge of design techniques also may also assist in online design.
+Interns will edit print stories, compile and post multimedia news and feature content, create online galleries and upload material to the design production system.
+Students may also assist in online design.

-The student(s) will write stories and reviews for entertainment events, interview and profile performance artists and cover other components of the Tuscaloosa area’s lively entertainment scene.
+Interns will write stories and reviews for entertainment events, interview and profile performance artists and cover other components of the Tuscaloosa area’s lively entertainment and food scene.

-The student will assist in the planning and organizing the production of the periodic full-color magazine.
+Interns will assist in the planning and organizing the production of the periodic full-color magazine.
 Duties may include a variety of functions depending on the intern’s skills and the production cycle of the magazine at the time of the internship.
+This is generally limited to returning interns.